AliNisarAhmed/bridge-notation-parser/README.md

 - [ ] - D 1955C (not sure but about 1955)
 - [ ] - D 20010704:1930 (July 4, 2001, 7:30 pm)
 - [ ] - D 20120428:072315G (to exact second GMT)

+---

+#### T = Title and Author

+- Max len: 128
+- Valid char: (all)

+#####

+- Title of an article about the deal and author's name, separated by colon
+- If there is a colon in the title, it is escaped by double colon (::) (applies to labels TLES only)

+Examples:

+- [x] - T Greed Costs Contract:Richard Pavlicek
+- [x] - T :Joe Blow (untitled, written by Joe Blow)
+- [ ] - T Preempts:: Fact or Fiction?:Marty Bergen